Ava-creates/treasure_hunt/README.md

 <h2>Reflection/Evaluation: This should bookend the initial concept and talk about whether your expectations and goals were met in the process of building the final working version.</h2>

+The initial concept and the end website are the same.
+The expectations and goals were met.